 ||Materials Reference System

-The NALC's Materials Reference System (MRS) is a prime resource for national business agents, regional administrative assistants, NALC branch officers and shop stewards in their duties of enforcing the collective bargaining agreement.
+The NALC's Materials Reference System (MRS) Index and Summaries (PDF) has been updated and contains summaries of key contractual documents and direct links to M-number documents (through M-01838) as well as C-numbered arbitrations.
+It also includes Defenses to Discipline.
+The July 2014 MRS (PDF) is a prime resource for national business agents, regional administrative assistants, NALC branch officers and shop stewards in their duties of enforcing the collective bargaining agreement.

 To open a specific M-number document, enter the number (numbers only - don't insert an "M") and click the Submit button (do not hit the Enter key):